-The Justice Center has developed protocols to ensure the safety of individuals receiving services during interviews for abuse and neglect investigations.
-The protocols apply to all investigations of abuse and neglect conducted by the Justice Center, State Oversight Agencies, and facilities and provider agencies under the Justice Center's jurisdiction.
+The Justice Center has developed protocols to ensure the safety of individuals receiving services during investigatory interviews.
+These protocols apply to all investigations of abuse and neglect conducted by the Justice Center, State Oversight Agencies, and facilities and provider agencies under the Justice Center's jurisdiction.

-Under these protocols, provider agencies will be required to notify personal representatives of service recipients who are identified as victims as well as those identified as potential witnesses.
-Personal representatives will also be asked for additional information regarding the most effective ways to communicate with the service recipient to support the interview process.
+Under these protocols, provider agencies will be required to notify personal representatives of individuals receiving services who are identified as victims as well as those identified as potential witnesses.
+Personal representatives will also be asked for additional information regarding the most effective ways to communicate with the individual to aid in the interview process.

-A personal representative can be notified that the person receiving services may be interviewed as part of the investigation into the allegation of abuse and neglect.
+A personal representative can be notified that the person receiving services may be interviewed as part of the investigation.
 A personal representative will not be notified if:

 - the person receiving services objects to notification; or